shreeyashsalunke/Clippo/PRIVACY_POLICY.md

 ---

+### AI Development Disclaimer
+This tool was "vibe coded" and built with the assistance of Artificial Intelligence (AI).
+While we strive for accuracy and reliability, AI-generated code may contain errors, bugs, or unintended behaviors.
+Users are advised to use this software with this understanding.
+We assume no liability for any issues arising from the use of this software.

+---

 **Summary**: Clippo works entirely on your device.
 Your clipboard data stays on your Mac, in memory only, and is never sent anywhere.
 Period.